bryce-mcmath/vicdevs/README.md

 Third, get a GitHub client secret and id by registering an OAuth app [here](https://github.com/settings/developers)

-Lastly, add a default.json file in /config following the provided default.example.json file
+Lastly, add a .env file in following the provided .env.example file

 ## Available Scripts